elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/009-uses-for-modules.md

 MyClass.hello #=> "hi"
 ```

-If you feel like you fully understand the lines above, you're ready for the rest of this mini-series.
-If not, please ponder the following questions and post your thoughts in the comments section.
+If you feel like you understand the lines above, you're ready for the rest
+of this mini-series.
+If not, please ponder the following questions and leave a
+comment sharing your thoughts.

 ### Questions To Consider